jose-elias-alvarez/minsnip.nvim/README.md

 Minsnip is **not** for you if:

-- You want built-in features like linked snippets, recursive expansion, automatic expansion, LSP snippets, or integration with completion plugins (they're not implemented!)
+- You want built-in features like linked snippets, recursive expansion, or automatic expansion (they're not implemented, but you could do it yourself!)
 - You want to use a pre-existing library of snippets (there isn't one!)
 - You don't want to use Lua (you have to!)
 - You use Vim (it's Neovim-only!)